lacchain/gas-management/README.md

-# Rotation Validator
+# Gas Relay Signer

-This component is a client used to rotate the validator nodes in LACChain network
+This component is a client used to generate meta transactions, sign and send them to LACChain network.

 ## Prerequisites